Paul-Owori/PADA-Rides/README.md

 # PADA - Rides

-PADA - Rides is an platform that connects transport service providers to potential clients.
+PADA - Rides is a platform that connects transport service providers to potential clients.
 Unlike most other transport apps however, PADA - Rides is designed to cater to persons with disabilities as well.

 ## Installation